hestia-owner-eye/website.eye/src/site/blog/editorial/en/workshop-personal-data-like-gold.md

   See you soon for new workshops.

   In the meantime, if you want to learn more about the data collected about you, feel free to use our tools.
-We post on this Vimeo page the tutorials to help you.
+We post on this [Vimeo page](https://vimeo.com/hestiaai) the tutorials to help you.
 post_categories:
   - news
 post_authors:
   - cfd
+suggested:
+  - type: editorial
+    post: The Twitter experience, first episode
+  - type: editorial
+    post: Facebook-watch-you-offline
 show_social_sharing: true
 ---